thavi97/image_uploader_task/README.md

 <br>
 <img src="APL Task System Design.png" alt="System design diagram" width="1000">

+## Improvements

 I originally wanted to have User authentication, so then the images are linked to the user.
 But I felt that got out of the scope of the project, so I left it out.
 If I had more time, then User authentication would be present.

 I have also written a couple of automated tests for the Image upload functionality.
 In a bigger project with more time, there would be more written tests.

+Right now, it's not handling the scenario for if the Azure connection is lost after loading the website.
+So if the user tries to delete an image that's in Azure, when it's not connected, the page will hang.

+I would also create some front-end validation as an improvement.
+So this would prevent the user from only seeing errors after clicking 'Upload'.

 ## Packages Used